Home » Homemaking » Cleaning » Stains » How To Remove Oil Stains On Driveway and Asphalt

 Buy Now

-1. Dust the oil stain with powder detergent liberally, making sure it’s covered completely.
+1. Dust the oil stain with powdered laundry detergent liberally, making sure it’s covered completely.

-2. Slowly add small amounts of warm water at a time until a thick consistency is formed.
+2. Slowly pour small amounts of warm water at a time until a thick consistency is formed.
 Be careful not to add too much water and thin out the powder detergent.

-3. Use a bristle brush to scrub the paste onto the stain for 3 to 5 minutes.
+3. Use a bristle or stiff brush to scrub the paste onto the stain for 3 to 5 minutes.

 4. Leave the paste on your driveway for at least 1 hour.
 Once the time is up, scrub the area thoroughly once more.

-5. Rinse with water and allow to dry.
+5. Using a hose, rinse with water and allow to dry.

 3 Easy Ways to Remove Fresh Oil Stains on Driveway